 - what we did

-- We designed and built the customer-centric B2B dashboard through which a Unidesq customer manages their campaigns, account and subscription.
+- Customer discovery with the client, then designed and built the customer-centric B2B dashboard through which a Unidesq customer manages their campaigns, account and subscription.

 - what we achieved